oxsannikova/sxo-solarwinds-blogpost-to-incident/README.md

 > As the workflow progresses, you should see activities turning green.
 Don't be alarmed if some activities turn red, it is expected behavior.

 ## Notes
-Please test this properly before implementing in a production environment.
+Please test this workflow before implementing in a production environment.
 This is a sample workflow!

 ## Author(s)
 Oxana Sannikova (Cisco)